 What does anti-TG do to us?

-One does not apparently see a connection between the presence of anti-TG and severity of AIDT.
-This is what most texts say.
+Most texts claim that we don’t see a connection between the presence of anti-TG and severity of AITD.
+But I think this will change.
 But anti-TG does play a role in thyroid auto immunity.
-One can give animals AIDT by injecting them with anti-TG.
+One can give animals AITD by injecting them with anti-TG.
 And pregnant women with high serum anti-TG are more likely to get postpartum thyroiditis.
-(1) So totally innocent it is not.
+(1)

 But anyway, apparently, seems like those with higher anti-TG felt even worse.
 Though I am pretty sure, they all felt bad.